rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

 Well, that's certainly a lot to digest, and I'll leave it as is for now.

 Suffice it to say, I _will_ miss (the year) 2022.
-This was a great year, and a lot moved ahead on the personal improvement front, even if not much traction was made on the academic or social front.
+This was a great year, and I truly moved the needle on the personal improvement front, even if not much traction was made on the academic or social front.

 It was great to have boots on the ground, and embrace an active and adventurous lifestyle in 2022.